Our therapeutic approach extends from the way we customize each child’s support

-At SureCare we use the fundamental information from all external agencies to begin our work thinking about the young person.
-During our processing of this information we also include our own standardized assessment details, observations, discussions etc to produce our initial care plan and begin our therapeutic intervention.
-This process is consistently reviewed and monitored, with relevant alterations happening to meet the ever-changing needs of the young person.
+In the Wellbeing Team, we use the fundamental information from all external agencies to begin our work thinking about the young person.
+During our processing of this information, we also include our own standardized assessments, observations, and consultations to produce our Initial Assessment and Treatment Plan.
+This process is consistently reviewed and monitored, with relevant alterations happening to meet the young people’s ever-changing needs.

 It is quite normal for young people in the looked after system to find therapy too painful within which to engage.
 In fact, most adolescents avoid therapy due to their developmental stage i.e. choosing peer approval and support rather than adult help, and this is very normal at this phase and needs to be understood as such.
 Even if adults feel therapy would be very helpful, it is not generally successful if the young person feels they are not in the right place to make it work, therefore encouragement is good but too much pressure to attend is actually counterproductive.